baiydaavi/bayesian_inference/README.md

 ## Repository Structure

-The presentation.ipynb is our 'assignment'.
-If you go through and execute the cells in order you will see the requested results as well as all of our test functions.
+Here is what each file in the repository contains:

+presentation.ipynb - This notebook contains all the top level calls to produce the bayesian inference results and do the testing.

-core_mcmc_functions.py contain all the core mcmc chain functions.
+core_mcmc_functions.py - This file contains all the core mcmc chain functions.

-prior_likelihood.py contains the prior and likelihood functions.
+prior_likelihood.py - This file contains the prior and likelihood functions used during bayesian inference.

-theoretical_mag.py contains the apparent magnitude calculator function.
+theoretical_mag.py - This file contains the apparent magnitude calculator function using the cosmological model.

-test_function.py contains all the test functions.
+test_function.py - This file contains all the test functions.

-lambda_cdm_functions.py contains all the functions needed to run the mcmc chain test on the lambda CDM model.
+lambda_cdm_functions.py - This file contains all the functions needed to run the mcmc chain test for the Lambda CDM model.

+lcparam_DS17f.txt, sys_DS17f.txt - These are the data files.

 ## Reading